Using vector layers

 • ADJUST OPACITY

-Dragging the cursor to the left over a control point makes the opacity of the control point lower, while dragging to the right makes the opacity higher (if it was previously lowered at that point).
+Dragging the cursor to the left over a control point causes its opacity to become lower, while dragging to the right makes the opacity higher (if it had been previously lowered at that point).

 • CUT LINE